SeanFeldman/seanfeldman.com/content/posts/old/2010-05-13-wave-vs-net.md

 - Agile
 author: Sean Feldman
 ---

-This is an [interesting plug-in](http://www.wave-vs.net) for VS.NET 2008/2010 to allow remote pair-programming.
+<p>This is an <a href="http://www.wave-vs.net" target="_blank">interesting plug-in</a> for VS.NET 2008/2010 to allow remote pair-programming.
 I’m a big advocate for pair-programming and collaborative work, so this plug-in has its place in the real world.
-I used to pair-program with a developer that was remote, and we used VNC/RDC, but this one is way better.
+I used to pair-program with a developer that was remote, and we used VNC/RDC, but this one is way better.</p>